bootstrapworld/pyret-blocks/README.md

         npm start

-4. browse to http://localhost:8080/ and fire away!
+4. browse to http://localhost:8080/editor.html and fire away!

-5. while you work, be sure to continuously run the unit tests with:
+5. while you work, be sure to run the unit tests (early and often!) with:

-        npm run test-watch
+        npm run test

-Library code is in the **src/** directory.
-An example of how it should be used is in the **example/** directory.
+Language-specific code is in the **src/languages/pyret/** directory.
+The files there include:
+- `ast.tsx` - a TypeScript file describing the AST nodes for this language, over-and-above the builtin nodes that the CMB library includes natively.
+If you are *adding support for language features* or *changing the way existing nodes render*, this is where you'll do most of your work.
+You'll need some JS and minimal JSX/React chops to work here.
+- `index.js` - the interface where the language mode declares itself to the CMB library.
+It's unlikely you will edit anything here (except *maybe* some of the strings).
+- `Parser.js` - this file contains that code that takes an AST produced by your language's native parser and converts it to a CMB AST. **Pay special attention to the `aria-label` fields**!
+These strings are what the screenreader will announce to describe an AST node.
+- `style.less` - this is where the CSS rules are declared, for styling the rendered AST nodes.
+If you know CSS, learning [LESS](http://lesscss.org/features/) is pretty easy and downright fun!

 6. you can generate local coverage reports in the **.coverage/** folder by running: